nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [JavaScriptCoreExt](https://github.com/js-play/JavaScriptCoreExt) - Adds more functionality to the built-in JavaScriptCore framework by exposing some new APIs.
 - [CodeEditLanguages](https://github.com/CodeEditApp/CodeEditLanguages) - Collection of Tree-Sitter Parsers for Syntax Highlighting.
 - [y-uniffi](https://github.com/y-crdt/y-uniffi) - Yrs UniFFI Language Binding.
+- [RoundedPath](https://github.com/mayoff/RoundedPath) - Swift package for rounding the corners of a graphics path.

 ## Other (not lib)